Cleaach/aroundnus/README.md

 ### Android

-The `.apk` file for this project can be located in the root of the repository.
+The `.apk` file for this project can be downloaded [here](youtube.com).
 Download it onto your Android phone and open it.

 ### iOS